fatlet/fatlet.github.io/_posts/2024-03-21-fisrt-blog.markdown

 layout: post
 title:  "First Blog!"
 date:   2024-03-21 13:43:21 +0800
-tags: jekyll update
+tags:
 color: rgb(255,90,90)
-cover: '../assets/test.png'
+cover: '../assets/profile.jpg'
-subtitle: 'First Blog!'
+subtitle: 'My First Blog!'
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.